-A data fix is a manual fix completed by an account worker or by HBE's system integrator and includes a manual review and approval by HBE.
-HBE includes a data fix indicator in 834 transactions resulting from a data fix (see the 834 Companion Guide for more details).
+A data fix is a manual fix completed by an account worker or by HBE's system integrator after manual review and approval.
+The resulting 834 transaction generated to the carrier will include a data fix indicator (see the 834 Companion Guide for more details).